NiftyLeague/nifty-fe-monorepo/.github/CONTRIBUTING.md

 ## Development environment setup

 > **[?]**
-> This repository uses Turborepo with npm to manage all apps.
+> This repository uses Turborepo with pnpm to manage all apps.
 > e.g:

 To set up a development environment, please follow these steps: